 Bellerophon and Pegasus vs. the Chimera

-Flying abroad Pegasus Express, Bellerophon swooped down from the skies to the edges of Lycia, searching for the Chimera to end its reign once and for all.
+Flying on Pegasus, Bellerophon swooped down from the skies to the edges of Lycia, searching for the Chimera to end its reign once and for all.
 Once he did, Bellerophon found the raging beast underneath him, ready to reduce him to cinders.